VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-One final word of caution: in R there is a special exception to the "must be of the same length rule".
+One final word of caution: in R there is a special exception to the "must be of the same length"-rule.
 An exception is made when the shorter vector is a divisor of the longer vector.
 In that instance, the shorter vector is repeated until the data is filled.
 Let's take the vector of 1 through 3 as an example: